-All HEE Wessex doctors in postgraduate training (doctors) are supported to deliver a patient safety project in the first year of their core or specialty training programme, as part of the Wessex Patient Safety First Programme.
+All NHSE Wessex doctors in postgraduate training (doctors) are supported to deliver a patient safety project in the first year of their core or specialty training programme, as part of the Wessex Patient Safety First Programme.
 This programme is also open to other healthcare professionals.

 Wessex Patient Safety First – Training Day

 All Wessex doctors must start the programme by attending the one-day introduction and educational Wessex Patient Safety First – Training Day, which alongside patient safety learning, covers areas such as human factors, leadership and quality improvement tools and methods.

 Patient Safety Champion project supervisor/mentor

 Each doctoris assigned a Patient Safety Champion project supervisor/mentor in their place of employment and carries out their patient safety project over a period of 12 months.

 Web-based educational tool to support projects

-A web-based educational tool was developed by an HEE Wessex Quality Improvement fellow.
-Dr Sarah Noble, an Emergency Medicine trainee, developed, in conjunction with HEE Wessex and external developers, the real-time, searchable, responsive web-based tool as part of her quality improvement project.
+A web-based educational tool was developed by an NHSE Wessex Quality Improvement fellow.
+Dr Sarah Noble, an Emergency Medicine trainee, developed, in conjunction with NHSE Wessex and external developers, the real-time, searchable, responsive web-based tool as part of her quality improvement project.

 This tool aims to facilitate communication and project support for all patient safety fellows and access is given to attendees of the Wessex Patient Safety First Programme, alongside both specialty and trust/employer mentors.